 - The method of the simulation or the experiment are not clearly described in chapter II –V, respectively.

 The text describing the simulation chapter II and the experiment chapter V was modified.
 We believe that these descriptions are now clearer.

+“Add relevant text here”

 - What is the difference about perfectly closed loop, open loop and partially closed loop?